Wayne82/wayne82.github.io/_drafts/Gimbal-Lock.md

 As I sought to answer these questions by exploring various learning materials - including YouTube videos, Wikipedia articles, and even asking ChatGPT — I began to realize there were many key concepts I needed to understand first.
 These concepts gradually surfaced as I delved deeper, and I will introduce them in the following section.
 But before that, let me outline two key observations that form the foundation of my understanding:

-- **In a motionless state**: When we define a rotation using three Euler angles, if the **second** angle becomes 90° or -90° and remains fixed, the rotational effect of the first and third axes degrades into behaving like rotations about the same axis.
+- **In a motionless state**: When we get a **rotation matrix** by defining a rotation using three Euler angles, if the second angle becomes 90° or -90° and remains fixed, the rotational effect of the first and third axes degrades into behaving like rotations about the same axis.
 This effect requires some imagination to "visualize" mentally, whether using intrinsic or extrinsic rotations.
-This is referred to as the `loss of one degree of freedom.`
+This is referred to as the `loss of one degree of freedom.` See the next section for the mathematical explainations.

 - **In a motion state**: When animating a transition between an object's orientation A and orientation B by interpolating between keyframes using Euler angles, the `loss of one degree of freedom` caused by Gimbal Lock can lead to unexpected, abrupt "jumps" or rotations.
-This happens because the Jacobian matrix derived from Euler angles becomes singular.
+This happens because the **Jacobian matrix** derived from the rotation matrix becomes "singular" (its rank is less than 3).
 The Jacobian matrix represents how small changes in the Euler angles affect the resulting rotation matrix.
 When it becomes singular, it indicates that the system's sensitivity to changes in the angles has broken down, leading to unpredictable interpolation paths.

 ## A Mathematical Perspective on Gimbal Lock
 Let's dive deep into the mathematical mechanics behind the phenomenon of `loss of one degree of freedom`.